antoinemansour7/VehiQ/README.md

 ### Project Description

 The website we are creating responds to the need of renting a car for personal use for a period of time.
-The product is a website that lets the user navigate the available cars and depending on location and time of rental, choose the best pick for the user.
+The product is a website that lets the user navigate through the available cars depending on the location and the time of the rental, all while being able to see reviews of previous users.
+When they choose their best pick, the user can then proceed to the payment of the rental.

 ### Team members